 - Enable UET to analyze your personalized data and ads work harder for you.

 Thanks for reading this Study guide on Syndicated Partner Network.
-Continue studying or take the Bing Ads Accredited Professional exam to become accredited.
+Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.